-Finally, our analysis of "click-to-cancel" regulations and other policy interventions speaks to the growing literature on "dark patterns" in user interface design \citep{Luguri2021}.
-These are design choices that steer users toward outcomes that benefit the firm but not necessarily the user.
+Finally, our analysis of recently proposed "click-to-cancel" regulations and other policy interventions speaks to the growing literature on "dark patterns" in user interface design \citep{Luguri2021, Mathur2019}.
+These are design choices that nudge users toward outcomes that benefit the firm, but not necessarily the user.
 A long trial period paired with a complex, multi-step cancellation process can be viewed as a contractual dark pattern.
-Our model provides a formal economic framework for analyzing the incentives behind such practices and for evaluating the market-wide consequences of policies designed to curb them.
-By formalizing the trade-offs involved, we can move beyond a purely descriptive account of these practices to a predictive analysis of how firms will respond to regulation, providing a valuable tool for both managers and policymakers in the digital economy.
+Our model provides a formal economic framework for analyzing the incentives behind such practices and for evaluating the market-wide consequences of policies designed to counter them, enabling policymakers to make informed trade-off decisions.

+By formalizing the trade-offs involved, we move beyond purely descriptive accounts of these practices to predictive analysis of how firms will respond to regulation.
+This provides a valuable tool for both managers seeking to understand competitive dynamics in subscription markets and policymakers evaluating the welfare implications of various regulatory interventions in the digital economy.